 Last year in the UK, 40% of energy complaints forwarded to Citizens Advice were directly related to inaccurate billing.
 The charity states that the main reason is the utility companies’ ‘failing in their most basic obligation to customers”.
 Client service blunders made some households face incorrect demands for pounds and threats of bailiffs if they dispute them.

-Weak IT systems, erroneous metering data, and mismatched accounts are the main reasons for inaccurate charges.
-Additionally, the current Europe energy crisis promising to increase electricity bills by 51% adds to the overall bill agony.
+Weak IT systems, erroneous metering data, and mismatched accounts are the main reasons for inaccurate charges and, thus, customer churn.
+Additionally, the current Europe energy crisis, which promises to increase electricity bills by 51% adds to the overall bill agony.

 Utility CIOs must face this reality and ensure a sustainable future by considering the adoption of a new utility billing system.
 It should allow accurate, transparent, easy-to-read charging, regardless of the number of items being included in the invoice.
 The solution requires a full-featured, built-in rating engine that delivers accurate charging.
 Another crucial component is a taxation engine.
 The tool should automatically apply correct taxes, based on location, and implement changes if new regulation is brought forward.